How to Choose a Bike19 March 2019

 Choosing the right bicycle if you do not already know a lot about cycling can be a daunting task.
-If you ask someone who is a cycling junkie they will bombard you with so much information that you will probably end up being even more confused in the end.
+Kind of like deciding who’s your favorite athlete from a plethora of athletes which you can read more about in your spare time.
+If you ask someone who is a cycling junkie they will bombard you with so much information that you will probably end up being even more confused in the end, and lists of top 10 bikes in the world probably won’t be suitable for your level if you are just starting out.

 In order to make the correct choice and end up with a bicycle that suits your needs and that you will be satisfied with for a long time, you just need to pay attention to several simple things.
 The bike that you choose will be a reflection of you and your cycling needs, so you should be asking yourself the following things.

 One common mistake that many people do when they are buying a bicycle is that they buy too much bike too soon.
 What we mean by that is that they become excited about cycling in the beginning and spend too much money on a bike that is too expensive.
+Kind of like how fans of different sports, like martial arts (which are now super popular in Poland and about which you can read on portalik24.pl if you’re interested) might invest lots of money into the gear and get no payoff.
 After some time, if you become bored with cycling, you end up with a very expensive machine collecting dust in your garage.

 So, it is important to set up a reasonable budget for your first bike, something that you feel comfortable with.
 Don’t break the bank right away.
 You can always upgrade your bike if you ‘outgrow’ it in a technical way.